 Boston College TechTrek West is an award-winning course, combining classroom learning on the BC campus with a week-long field study to Silicon Valley.
 The course involves some 20 master-class sessions with senior executives, entrepreneurs, and venture partners (nearly all sessions are led by successful BC alumni at firms from Apple to Zynga).
 Students study tech industry strategy and competition, entrepreneurship, and venture finance, examining how firms go from startup to blue chip.

 Graduate TechTrek West (ISYS8005) is open to all Carroll School graduate students (and occasionally grad students outside the Carroll School, pending available space).
 Admission is through a lottery conducted by the Carroll Graduate Dean’s office.
 The ISYS8005 field study also includes sessions in Seattle.
-Applications are posted mid-September 2014, with selection taking place the beginning of October 2014.
+Applications are posted mid-September 2015, with selection taking place the beginning of October 2015.
 Classroom study is held the second half of the fall semester, with field study travel during the second week in January.
-Additionally, this course will include a mandatory pre-travel preparatory class on October 15, 2014 located in Fulton 130; and a final exam on Friday, December 5, 2014.
-This year’s Graduate TechTrek will have hybrid online/offline pre-travel learning, with students conducting research and preparing online presentations to be shared with classmates.

 Photos of recent TechTrek West field studies